hashicorp/terraform-provider-azurestack/website/docs/r/virtual_network_gateway.html.markdown

 * `enable_bgp` - (Optional) If `true`, BGP (Border Gateway Protocol) is enabled for this connection.
 Defaults to `false`.

+* `bgp_settings` - (Optional) A `bgp_settings` block which is documented below.
+In this block the BGP specfic settings can be defined.

 * `sku` - (Required) Configuration of the size and capacity of the virtual network gateway.
 Valid options are `Basic`, `Standard` and `HighPerformance`.

+* `active_active` - (Optional) If true, an active-active Virtual Network Gateway will be created.
+An active-active gateway requires the HighPerformance SKU.
+If false, an active-standby gateway will be created.
+Defaults to false.

 * `ip_configuration` - (Required) One or two ip_configuration blocks documented below.
 An active-standby gateway requires exactly one ip_configuration block whereas an active-active gateway requires exactly two ip_configuration blocks.

-* `vpn_client_configuration` (Optional) A `vpn_client_configuration` block which
-  is documented below.
+* `vpn_client_configuration` (Optional) A `vpn_client_configuration` block which is documented below.
 In this block the Virtual Network Gateway can be configured to accept IPSec point-to-site connections.
-*

 * `tags` - (Optional) A mapping of tags to assign to the resource.

 The `ip_configuration` block supports: